The ins and out on how to test fertility and where to get it done

 First up, one of the most common types of fertility tests you'll likely encounter is what's called the ovarian reserve (AMH) blood test.
 This simple blood test is designed to review your fertility and measure the number of eggs left in your ovaries.

-That's why checking your ovarian reserve is important — it can give you an indication of how many eggs you have remaining in your ovaries at the time of testing.
+That's why checking your ovarian reserve is important — it gives you an indication of how many eggs you have remaining in your ovaries at the time of testing.

 What is the AMH test?